Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-We can now define the object of main interest, which we will use as an obstruction to fillability.
+To define the object of main interest, which will serve as an obstruction to fillability, we first introduce some preliminary object, which is a direct adaptation of the ``contact bLob'' from \cite{MNW} to our confoliated setup.

-\begin{definition} Let $(\xi,\CS_{\xi,\mu})$ be a c-symplectic confoliation on $M$.
-A \emph{confoliated bordered Lagrangian open book}, or \emph{confoliated bLob} in short, is a $(n+1)$-dimensional submanifold $N\subset M$ with non-empty boundary satisfying the following properties: \begin{enumerate} \item (Constant non-zero order) Points of $N$ are regular for $\xi$ and with non-zero order, i.e.\ $\rk(\cK_\xi)$ is constant and non-zero near $N$;
+\begin{definition} Let $(\xi,\CS_{\xi,\mu})$ be a c-symplectic confoliation on a manifold $M$ of dimension $2n+1$.
+A \textbf{prototype confoliated bordered Legendrian open book}, or \textbf{proto-confoliated bLob} in short, is a $(n+1)$ dimensional submanifold $N$ of $M$, with non-empty boundary and satisfying the following properties. \begin{enumerate}

-\item (Open book foliation) The intersection $\xi_N=\xi \, \cap \, TN$ is a codimension $1$ singular foliation $\cB$, whose regular leaves which are $n$-dimensional and with singularities $\Sing(\cB)$ made of a codimension $2$ closed submanifold $B\subset N$ of elliptic points and of the codimension $1$ boundary $\partial N$, which is transverse to the regular leaves;